sql_funcs documentation

 Note

-Percent of Clients with a Linkage
+Linkages - Percent of Clients with a Connection

-linkages_tally(lclc_initiated=True, cm_only=False, timeframe=True, distinct_clients=False, group_by='linkage_type', link_started=False, link_ongoing=False)#
+linkages_tally(lclc_initiated=True, just_cm=False, timeframe=True, distinct_clients=False, group_by='linkage_type', link_started=False, link_ongoing=False)#

 Flexible function designed to return linkage information grouped in some way